Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/lowThrustTrajectory.rst

 	        const std::string& bodyToPropagate,
 	        const std::string& centralBody )

-Except for the :literal:`LowThrustLegSettings` object, this function takes the departure and arrival states, as well as the required time-of-flight, the names of the spacecraft and of the central body of the trajectory, and the body map defining the trajectory environment.
-Using this :literal:`createLowThrustLeg` function allows the user for switching easily from one trajectory type to another, while still addressing the same design problem.
+In addition to the :literal:`std::shared_ptr< LowThrustLegSettings >` object, this function takes as inputs the departure and arrival states, as well as the required time-of-flight, the names of the spacecraft and of the central body of the trajectory, and the body map defining the trajectory environment.
+Using this :literal:`createLowThrustLeg` function allows the user for switching easily from one trajectory type to another by modifying the :literal:`std::shared_ptr< LowThrustLegSettings >`, while still addressing the same design problem.

 .. class:: LowThrustLegSettings